 Clothing for Day Hike

-- Long sleeve shirts and wide brim hats to minimize sun exposure
+- Long sleeve shirts and wide brim hats to minimize sun exposure in any weather

 - Appropriate gloves for the occasion – climbing, fleece or winter

-Equipment for Day Hike
+Equipment for Longer Day Hike

 - Lightweight Trekking poles (must have)

-- If needed, extreme lightweight harness and carabineers.
+- If needed, lightweight harness and carabineers.
 A section of static rope (8mm) and/or a coil of Glacier Travel Rope.

 - Snow/Ice tracking device for icy and snowy conditions.